pixee/codemodder-specs/spec.md

     "commandLine" : "pixee change . --dry-run" // literal command line used to re-create this run "elapsed" : "105024" // how long, in miliseconds, the analysis and report generation took to execute "configuration" : {
-       "projectDirectory" : "/tmp/path/to/repository/", // the location on disk of the code directory being scanned "sarifs" : [ // the analysis inputs from other tools that are informing the analysis {
+       "directory" : "/tmp/path/to/repository/", // the location on disk of the code directory being scanned "sarifs" : [ // the analysis inputs from other tools that are informing the analysis {
             "artifact" : "/tmp/path/to/semmle.sarif", // the file containing the SARIF or other input